TSCS-4033/TandyEngine/README.md

 To build the logger:
 - In Visual Studio, create a Log class (or create Log.cpp and Log.h files) in TandyEngine/src/Tandy
-- Include Log.h in TandyEngine/src/Tandy.h so that the logger can accessed from the client application
+- Include Log.h in TandyEngine/src/Tandy.h so that the logger can be accessed from the client application
-- In the logger (Log.cpp and Log.h), declare a shared pointer to a spdlog logger
+- In the logger (Log.cpp and Log.h), implement an <code>inline static std::shared_ptr\<spdlog::logger\>& GetLogger()</code>
+function
 - In the logger, implement a <code>void Init()</code> function to initialize and configure the spdlog logger
 - (Optional) Define macros to simplify logging calls; you can simplify EntryPoint.h to use the defined macros
 - Note: spdlog can be included at "spdlog/spdlog.h"